oar-team/batsim/doc/proto_description.md

 This is a reply to a ``QUERY_REQUEST`` message.
 It depends on the configuration of Batsim: if ``"redis": { "enabled": true }`` the reply will go in redis and only the key will be given.
 Otherwise, the response will be put directly in the message.
+See [Configuration documentation](./configuration) for more details.

 - **data**: can be anything
 - **example**: